GuardBear2/SIEM/tools/agent-upgrade/README.md

 You have two options:

 1. Overwrite the shipped root CA with your certificate.
-This will prevent your agent from upgrading using WPK packages from Wazuh.
+This will prevent your agent from upgrading using WPK packages from GuardBear.

 ```
 cp /path/to/certificate etc/wpk_root.pem